cultureandempire/cultureandempire.github.io/cande.md

 * Gambling is illegal or heavily regulated in almost all countries.
 This is usually defended because gambling can be so destructive to families, yet banning or regulating gambling does not stop gamblers, just as the ravages on families of drug addiction are not ended by making drugs illegal.

 The claims that such prohibition laws exist to help the people do not really hold water.
-When politicians pass moral legislation, they do it for because they think it will help to keep them in a position of privilege and power for a little while longer.
+When politicians pass moral legislation, they do it because they think it will help to keep them in a position of privilege and power for a little while longer.
 These laws act as political tools with a common purpose to reduce and diminish our social freedoms whilst protecting those in power from responsibility for social problems.
 They turn us into a potential criminal majority, all possibly guilty, all the time, of various crimes, and all potentially targeted for arrest and sentencing on the grounds of our moral lack.

 Once the State claims the right to suppress social freedoms for our own sake, the side effects can be dramatic.
 We don't have to look at the Persian Gulf states to see examples.
 In 2013, for instance, Florida abruptly shut down all Internet cafés under legislation to stop on-line gambling.
 Was the goal to stop people betting, or to experiment with how people would respond to a ban on anonymous Internet access?
 If it was the latter, we may soon see other states across the US enact similar bans.